Evo 2023

 The 2023 Evolution Championship Series (commonly referred to as Evo 2023 or EVO 2023) was a fighting game event held in Las Vegas from August 5 to 7, 2022 as part of the long-running Evolution Championship Series.
 The event offered tournaments for various video games, including Guilty Gear Strive, Tekken 7, and Dragon Ball FighterZ.
 It marks the debut tournament of Street Fighter 6 to the event.
-With 7,061 unique competitors entering the tournament, it was the fighting tournament of all time up to that point.
+With 7,061 unique competitors entering the Street Fighter 6 tournament, it was the fighting tournament with the most participants of all time up to that point.

 Venue

 For the fifth straight tournament, Evo 2023 was held at the Mandalay Bay resort in Las Vegas again, with the Mandalay Bay Convention Center hosting the first two days and Michelob Ultra Arena hosting the third day for the sixth consecutive tournament.

 Games

 The lineup was revealed on February 10, 2023.
 Every game from last year made a return as a mainline game with the exceptions of Skullgirls: 2nd Encore, Granblue Fantasy Versus and Street Fighter V. Street Fighter 6 made its tournament debut this year.
 The Granblue Fantasy Versus: Rising beta had a tournament as an unofficial entrant sponsored by Cygames.
 There were also demos for upcoming games Project L, Tekken 8 and Mortal Kombat 1.